 Companies use background checks to make decisions every time they want to hire a new employee.
 By thoroughly researching a candidate’s history and qualifications, you ensure that your new hire is a good fit for your company in terms of credentials and experience.
 Most of the time, a background check is simply a routine procedure that can help you feel more secure with your hiring process.
 However, red flags can come up.
-What calls for the elimination of a candidate?
-Remember that every job and company is different.
+What disqualifies you from a job in a background check?
+Remember that every job and company is different, and there are different reasons background checks fail.
 Something that constitutes a hard no for some positions might be acceptable for others.
-To make the best decisions for your team, you must understand why someone can fail a background check.
+To make the best decisions for your team, you must understand what can fail a background check.
 You should also learn how that information applies to your company.
 Discover more with this rundown of common reasons for failing a background check.

 A candidate’s criminal record is one of the most crucial sections of the background check.
 After all, you want your employees to be upstanding citizens on which you can rely.
 Screening candidates’ criminal histories helps you maintain a safe work environment for all your employees.
 Hiring safe candidates can also protect any customers, clients, and business partners you might have.
 That said, not all criminal records call for an immediate dismissal.
-As with any other section of the background check, don’t simply take this information at face value.
+As with any other section of the screening, don’t simply take this information at face value.
+Background check issues are common in this section.
 Past criminal charges might be a symptom of misunderstandings or youthful mistakes.
-You should also consider the nature of the crime compared to the job position.
+You should also consider the nature of the crime compared to the job position before you determine whether failing the background check is necessary.
 For example, a reckless driving charge is less likely to be a problem for an entry-level office position, but it’s a major warning sign for delivery drivers.
 No matter what your final decision is, make sure you treat every candidate fairly and equally.
 This will help you avoid discrimination in your hiring process.

 Putting false information on a resume or application is an all too common practice in today’s job market.
 Whether a candidate exaggerates their qualifications or outright lies about their experience, a background check helps employers detect discrepancies in what someone claims.
 You don’t want to hire someone and then discover they aren’t actually qualified for the role.
 This is particularly true when it comes to specific licenses or certifications, such as those necessary for healthcare roles.
 Furthermore, while you might forgive minor exaggerations on a resume, bolder lies can be indicative of a less than trustworthy individual.